ClusterLabs/PAF/CentOS-7-admin.md

 We are now ready to add the new node.

-> Put the cluster in maintenance mode or use crm_simulate if you are afraid
+> __NOTE__: Put the cluster in maintenance mode or use crm_simulate if you are
-> that some of your resources move all over the place when the new node appears {: .notice}
+> afraid that some of your resources move all over the place when the new node
+> appears
+{: .notice}

 ```
 pcs cluster node add srv3
 ```

-> If corosync is set up to use multiple network for redundancy, use the
+> __NOTE__: If corosync is set up to use multiple network for redundancy, use
-> following command:
+> the following command:
 >
 > ```
 > pcs cluster node add srv3,srv3-alt